-Intent-driven, Fully Automated Deployment of Anycasted Load Balancers with HAProxy and Python
+Intent-driven, Fully Automated Deployment of Anycasted Load Balancers with HAProxy & Python

 In this presentation, Sebastian Langenhorst and Johannes Kampmeyer describe building self-service load balancing using HAProxy at the University of Paderborn.
 Because HAProxy can be modified through configuration management, they were able to develop a system where each department has control of their own services’ IP and port mappings, TLS termination, redirects, and more through a declarative, intent-driven language.
 They use HAProxy for a wide range of services because it gives them a vendor-agnostic solution and allows them to future-proof their infrastructure.